kvarak/dnd/docs/_Classes/barbarian.md

 ### Matter at Hand
 When you choose this path at 1st level, you gain the Brawler and Thrown weapon - Improvised Throwing combat skills.

-Additionally, you can use any item, as long as you can pick it up, as a thrown weapon.
+Additionally, you can use any item, as long as you can pick it up, as a thrown weapon, dealing d6 damage if one-handed, or d10 if two-handed.
 Attacks with these items benefit from your bonus Rage damage and can be used with your Reckless Attack and Brutal Critical features.

 ### Lucky
 Luck seems to be with you.
 From 1st level, when you roll a 1 on an check, you can reroll the die and must use the new roll.